MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 The template changes that you might need to make for this step:

-- If you created custom templates in Azure RMS before the migration, you must manually export and import them.
+- If you created Azure RMS custom templates before the migration, you must manually export and import them.

 - If your templates in AD RMS used the **ANYONE** group, you must manually add the equivalent group and rights.